 Over the last couple years I’ve been working hard to transform my skillset into something really valuable.
 Poker is a game that requires strong logic, creativity, and a ton of self-drive…and luckily those skills have converted into business as well.
 This has allowed me to co-found Red Chip Poker – a fast-growing poker training site focused on helping live $1/$2 and $2/$5 players.
 To write a couple books.
 To begin offering webinars.
 And to release more poker content than pretty much anyone else out there – complete with articles, YouTube videos, and a growing podcast.

 As it is with poker, balance is crucial.
 The last few years have been an exercise in finding the balance between family, work, and the endless list of new projects I want to tackle.
-In experiencing this for myself it’s given me a new appreciation for the family-man (or family-woman!) that is trying to learn poker and grind alongside a job and family.
-Which has really altered the way I create content so it’s more effective and efficient.
-Because the quicker you can learn a concept, the quicker you can start using your new edge on the table and the more time you can ultimately spend doing as you wish.
+In experiencing this for myself it’s given me a new appreciation for the family-man (or family-woman!) that is trying to learn poker and grind with a job+family.
+Which has impacted the way I create content so it’s more effective and efficient.
+Because the quicker you can learn a concept, the quicker you can start using your new edge at the table and the more time you can ultimately spend doing as you wish.